isomerpages/nlb-mobile-guide/spotlight/skillsfuture-month-2020/CCSFramework01.md

 <p style="font-size:8pt;">Photo credit: Retrieved from <a href="https://www.skillsfuture.sg/
 " target="_blank">https://www.skillsfuture.sg/</a></p>
 ---
-<p>Change is happening at a groundbreaking rate, especially the way businesses are being conducted now, and very often, new problems which arise now require out-of-the-box solutions.
-Take a page (or several pages) from the following recommended books and resources, and learn how leaders of leading companies decide and navigate their way through obstacles in their businesses.</p>
+<p>Change is happening at a groundbreaking rate.
+Organisations have had to pivot to new ways of conducting businesses and critical thinking skills are often crucial to problem solving and decision making.
+Take a page (or several pages) from the following recommended books and resources, and learn how leaders navigate through challenges facing their businesses.</p>

 <h4>Articles</h4>

 <h5>1. <a href="https://jamesclear.com/decision-making">The Decision Making Guide: How to Make Smart Decisions and Avoid Bad Ones</a><br/>
 <i>James Clear.</i> Published on JamesClear.com.</h5>
-<p>James Clear, author of Atomic Habits, explains decision making, and provides possible reasons for why we sometimes make poor decisions.
-He has also compiled a collection of recommended resources pertaining to the subject of decision making, such as books written by authors such as Daniel Kahneman (Thinking, Fast and Slow), mental models from Elon Musk, as well as numerous past articles he has written.
-This article hopes to help readers develop their own mental concepts and look at problems through a different perspective.</p>
+<p>In this compilation of recommended resources on decision making, James Clear (author of Atomic Habits) explains decision making and provides possible reasons for why we sometimes make poor decisions.
+Included are books by authors such as Daniel Kahneman (Thinking, Fast and Slow), mental models from Elon Musk, and numerous past articles he has written.
+With these resources, readers are encouraged to develop their own mental concepts and look at problems through a different perspective.</p>

 <h5>2. <a href="https://www.newyorker.com/magazine/2019/01/21/the-art-of-decision-making">The Art of Decision-Making</a><br/>
 <i>Joshua Rothman.</i> Published on Recruiterbox on 21 Jan 2019.</h5>
 <p>Joshua Rothman presents various concepts in the philosophy of decision making, and explores the influences on how decisions are made, while using his personal experiences to illustrate these concepts.</p>

-<h5>3. <a href="https://www.psychologytoday.com/us/blog/ambigamy/202005/explaining-the-narcissistic-critical-thinkers-in-your-life">Explaining the Narcissistic “Critical Thinkers" in Your Life</a><br/>
+<h5>3. <a href="https://www.smashingmagazine.com/2019/02/human-decision-making/">How People Make Decisions</a><br/>
-<i>Jeremy E. Sherman Ph.D., MPP.</i> Published on Psychology Today on 1 May 2020.</h5>
+<i>Susan Weinschenk.</i> Published on Smashing Magazine, on 7 Feb 2019.</h5>
-<p>Jeremy E. Sherman, biophilosopher and social science researcher, points out the fallacies of self-proclaimed critical thinkers; people who are quick to single out people who seemingly “failed” at critical thinking, but will not tolerate any criticisms of their beliefs.
-He explains to readers on how such narcissitic critical thinkers often fall to the fallacies they claim to have conquered, and provides recommendations on how to practise responsible critical thinking.</p>
+<p>Behavioural scientist Susan Weinschenk explains how decision making is closely affected by emotions, and how we can shape our customers’ decision making process by first understanding the impetus for their decisions.
+She also shares a tip on giving fewer choices to help with decision making.</p>

 <h5>4. <a href="https://www.thriveyard.com/19-ways-to-improve-your-problem-solving-skills-at-work/">19 Ways to Improve Your Problem Solving Skills at Work</a><br/>
 <i>Duncan Muguku.</i> Published on ThriveYard on 14 May 2020.</h5>
-<p>This article provides a step-by-step guide for the problem solving process, from finding the root cause(s) of the issue, to effective ways to enhance solutioning and identifying potential pitfalls when solving the problem.</p>
+<p>This article provides a step-by-step guide for problem solving, from finding the root cause(s) of the issue, to effective ways to enhance solutioning and identify potential pitfalls when solving the problem.</p>

 <h5>5. <a href="https://phys.org/news/2020-03-importance-creative-problem-solving-workplace.html">The Importance of Creative Problem-Solving in the Workplace</a><br/>
 <i>University of Jyväskylä.</i> Published on Phys.org on 19 Mar 2020.</h5>
 <p>This article discusses the findings by the University of Jyväskylä, Department of Education on problem solving.
-It is found that creativity is a crucial element to effective problem solving, and its importance is highlighted through the article.
-For example, in software development, a problem can be solved by a newly written code, but if it can only be comprehended by experts, it is not a good solution.
-Writing an elegant code which is understandable by other people (clients, colleagues) other than the experts writing it will require creative thinking process.</p>
+It is found that creativity is a crucial element to effective problem solving, and its importance is highlighted throughout the article.
+A given example is software development - if a problem can be solved by a newly written code that is only understood by experts, it is not a good solution.
+Writing an elegant code which other people can also understand, will require creative thinking.</p>

 <h4>Videos</h4>